cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 * ``tf.keras.callbacks.TensorBoard``
 * ``tf.keras.callbacks.TerminateOnNaN``

-All of these callbacks are implemented in such a way, that the device-local, micro-batch information is accumulated over all devices.
-This leads to the same callback behavior as in serial execution.
+All of these callbacks are implemented in such a way that the device-local, micro-batch information is accumulated over all devices.
+This leads to the same callback behavior as in a serial execution (using the full batch).
 That is, users do not need to make any modifications to their code when using Keras callbacks with Tarantella.

 However, when using the `TensorBoard <https://www.tensorflow.org/tensorboard>`__ callback, by default, Tarantella will only collect device-local information *on one device*.